 |Dr. Das joined the Electrical Engineering Dept. at Kennesaw State University in Fall 2014.
-He received his Ph.D. and M.E. in Electrical Engineering from the University of South Carolina (USC), Columbia, in 2014 and 2012 respectively.
-Dr. Das completed his B.E. in Electrical Engineering from Indian Institute of Engineering Science & Technology (IIEST, Shibpur, India) in 2004.
-He also has four years of industrial experience in the power and energy sector (TATA Power, Delhi, India).|
+He received his Ph.D. in Electrical Engineering from the University of South Carolina (USC), Columbia, in 2014.
+He also has four years of industrial experience in the power and energy sector.|

-- Applied Electronics for Digital Measurement and Instrumentation.
+- Applied electronics for measurement and instrumentation.

 - Technology enhanced tools and pedagogical framework for education in electrical engineering and closely related fields.